tommytran732/tommytran.io/content/contact.md

 ![Session ID](/images/session-id.png)

+## Apple

+My Apple ID is `contact@tommytran.io`.
+You can contact me using iMessage.
+Do not contact me using FaceTime, your calls will be automatically blocked because of [lockdown mode](https://support.apple.com/en-us/HT212650).
+Instead, please use [Google Meet](http://127.0.0.1:1313/contact/#other-accounts).

 ## Telegram

 My Telegram is [TommyTran732](https://t.me/tommytran732).
 I do not check it as often as I do with Matrix.
 When contacting me, please use the [Secret Chat](https://telegram.org/faq#q-how-do-i-start-a-secret-chat) feature.